 If you have a suggestion, a question or a problem please contact us by email:

 Your input is always appreciated.
-If you are mailing about a problem do feel free to include an XML exhibiting the problem.
+If you are mailing about a problem please read this page first.

 Previously Asked Questions

 It looks like there is a problem with certain types of retimes.
 These retimes are are hard to identify in FCP X. A possible work-around is to copy all clips from one project to another, and possibly back into the original project.
 This seems to prompt FCP-X to pare down retime info.
 This page will be updated as more info becomes available.

 Re-targetting an automatically installed FCP-X Share Destination

 Share destinations in FCP-X, such as the one installed from the Preference tab in EDL-X, are hard-coded to target the app in a specific place.
 In this case the targeted app is EDL-X.